 Bachelorette achievements: Dale and Clare got engaged in Week 3 of the Bachelorette season 16.

-Now that we know the status of Bachelorette Clare Crawley and Dale Moss, let's talk how he secured other achievements with the South Dakota State Jackrabbits in 2007-11.
+We may never truly know why the couple called it quits, so let's talk about the achievements Moss secured with the South Dakota State Jackrabbits in 2007-11.
 Moss spent four years on the court, where he played 121 games and started 57.
 He averaged 7.6 points and 4.5 rebounds per game his senior year.

 The transition from basketball to football in 2011 did not seem to faze the 6-foot-4 guard/wide receiver, whose uncle, Johnny Rodgers, won the 1972 Heisman Trophy.
 Moss played one season and earned the Jim Langer Award for the most valuable player of the South Dakota State football team.
 The Missouri Valley named Moss second-team all conference after nabbing a team-high 61 receptions for a team-high 949 yards and six touchdowns in 11 games.